 We do not expect or intend for this to be implemented forever, so we ask that for the duration of these restrictions we all work together to support our community.

-While social distancing is encouraged, this does not mean you cannot support a local business by asking for delivery instead of takeaway.
+While social distancing is encouraged, this does not mean you cannot support a local restaurant by asking for delivery instead of dining in.
 If you are self-isolating, the Public Health Department can support you with your needs.

 We continue to consider the impact COVID-19 will have on the local economy and will update the public with further announcements and support as we make these available.